Alfre Woodard

-Early life
+Early life and education

-Woodard was born in Tulsa, Oklahoma to Constance, a homemaker, and Marion H. Woodard, an entrepreneur and interior designer.
-She is the youngest of three children.
+Woodard was born in Tulsa, Oklahoma, to Constance, a homemaker, and Marion H. Woodard, an entrepreneur and interior designer.
+She is the youngest of three children and was a cheerleader in high school.
 Woodard attended Bishop Kelley High School, a private Catholic school in Tulsa, graduating from there in 1970.
 She studied drama at Boston University, from which she graduated.
+In 2004, she received an honorary doctoral degree in fine arts (DFA) from Boston University.

 Career

 1970s

-Woodard made her professional theater debut in 1974 on Washington, D.C.'s Arena Stage.
-In 1976, she moved to Los Angeles, California.
+Woodard made her professional theater debut in 1974 on Washington, DC's Arena Stage.
+On off-Broadway, she performed in the play So Nice, They Named it Twice at The Public Theater in early 1976.
+In 1976, she moved to Los Angeles.
 She later said, "When I came to L.A., people told me there were no film roles for black actors.
 I'm not a fool.
 I know that.
 But I was always confident that I knew my craft."
 Her breakthrough role was in the Off-Broadway play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf in 1977.
 The next year, Woodard made her film debut in Remember My Name, a thriller written and directed by Alan Rudolph.
 In the same year, she had a leading role in The Trial of the Moke, a Great Performances television film co-starring Samuel L. Jackson.